phamhung075/11-nodejs_mongodb_wc_showCase_Api_Service_Products_Senior_lv/README.md

 - **Product Routes** (`./routes/product.route.js`): Defines API endpoints for product management activities like creating, reading, updating, and deleting products.

 ### Usage

-- The application showcases how to structure and organize a product management API using the factory pattern.
+- This version is designed for senior developers, featuring complexities that simulate real-world challenges in product data management.
-- Demonstrates CRUD operations for products in a MongoDB database, suitable for e-commerce platforms.
+- The application now efficiently handles extensive and intricate product operations, making it an ideal reference for advanced Node.js and MongoDB implementations.

 ### MongoDB Connection